-The CSR committee comprises of two Independent Directors namely Mr. Vikram Kochhar and Mrs. Ameeta Verma Duggal and Ms. Vishaka Beriwala, who is Non-Independent Non-Executive Director.
+The CSR committee comprises of two Independent Directors namely Mr. Vikram Kochhar, Mrs. Ameeta Verma Duggal, Mr. Ajay Arjit Singh and Ms. Vishaka Beriwala, Non-Independent Non-Executive Director.
 The CSR Committee is responsible for formulating and monitoring the CSR policy of the Company from time to time.